connectrpc/examples-es/svelte/README.md

 ## Bonus Commands

-The following commands are also available via the Svelte starter project and Svelte Kit integration:
+The following commands are also available via the Svelte starter project:

-### `npm run package`

-Creates a package for publishing to `npm`.

 ### `npm run preview`

 Previews a built application on port 3000.
 Note that `npm run build` must be run initially or an error will occur.

-### `npm run prepare`

-Runs `svelte-kit sync` to synchronise generated files.

 ### `npm run check`